MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 ## What SIM information from modems does COSA use?

-For MO/MVNO discovery, Windows tries to make the best match for an available profile in the COSA database using using identifiers such as MCC / MNC, ICCID, IMSI, SPN, GID1 from the SIM in the modem.
+For MO/MVNO discovery, Windows tries to make the best match for an available profile in the COSA database using identifiers such as MCC / MNC, ICCID, IMSI, SPN, GID1 from the SIM in the modem.

 ## What is a COSA profile?